-Q&A with VSP Optometrist, Dr. Paul Berman
+Q&A with VSP Vision Care Optometrist, Dr. Rachel Horrocks

 Playing sports is one of the best opportunities for kids to develop physical, motor, and visual skills while having fun.
 Parents want to provide their kids with the best equipment and training to be safe and successful, but many are forgetting a crucial component–eye protection.